autoplot/documentation/javadoc/org/das2/qstream/QdsToDas22.md

-# org.das2.qstream.QdsToDas22Write QDataSets that vary over at most 2 independent variables as a Das2
+# org.das2.qstream.QdsToDas22

- stream.
+Write QDataSets that vary over at most 2 independent variables as a Das2 stream.
  Since Das2 streams can have at most 2 independent variables, higher dimensional (not necessarily higher rank) QDataSets can't be written using